BCLibraries/bc-libraries-site/content/news/announcements/2016-09-26-BurnsKanigel.md

 Kanigel is the author of seven previous books--including <em>The Man Who Knew Infinity</em>, which was a finalist for the National Book Critics Circle Award and the Los Angeles Times Book Prize--and the recipient of numerous awards, including a Guggenheim fellowship.

-<strong>Highlights from the Jane Jacobs Papers, held by the Burns Library, will be on view. </strong>

 For further information, including directions and parking, please call (617) 552-3282.